a16z/farcaster-py/CONTRIBUTING.md

 ## Dependencies

 We use `poetry` to manage the [dependencies](https://github.com/python-poetry/poetry).
-If you dont have `poetry`, you should install with `make poetry-download`.
+If you don’t have `poetry`, you should install with `make poetry-download`.

 To install dependencies and prepare [`pre-commit`](https://pre-commit.com/) hooks you would need to run `install` command: